pepurion/aleph/content/Gameplay/Game Systems.md

 ### Deafened
 - Fail all hearing checks
-- Disfavor on Awareness
+- Disfavor on Awareness checks

 ### Blinded
 - Fail all sight checks
-- 2 Disfavors on Awareness
+- 2 Disfavors on Awareness checks
 - Block and Dodge ratings are halved down

 ### Paralysis
 - Cannot take any actions
-- Fail all check that require movement
+- Fail all checks that require movement

 ### Dazed
 - AP and RP are halved down